ConorWilliams/libfork/docs/benchmarks/benchmarks/transpose.md

 ## Complexity

-The in-place transpose touches each matrix entry a constant number of times.
+This version first transposes all four quadrants and then swaps the off-diagonal quadrants.
 The work recurrence is:

 \[
-T_1(n) = 2T_1(n / 2) + S_1(n / 2) + \mathcal{O}(1)
+T_1(n) = 4T_1(n / 2) + S_1(n / 2) + \mathcal{O}(1)
 \]

-where \(S_1\) is the recursive off-diagonal swap-transpose:
+where \(S_1\) is the recursive off-diagonal block swap:

 \[
 S_1(n) = 4S_1(n / 2) + \mathcal{O}(1)
 \]

-Thus:
+This is the same order as doing quadratic work at each of \(\log_2 n\) recursive levels:

 \[
-T_1 = \mathcal{O}(n^2)
+T_1 = \mathcal{O}(n^2 \log n)
 \]

-The libfork implementation exposes the two diagonal transposes and the off-diagonal swap-transpose as child tasks.
-The swap-transpose itself splits into four independent child tasks, giving a regular divide-and-conquer task graph with a fixed base-case cutoff.
+The libfork implementation exposes the four quadrant transposes as child tasks, joins them, and then runs the recursive off-diagonal block swap.
+The block swap itself splits into four independent child tasks, giving a regular divide-and-conquer task graph with a fixed base-case cutoff.

 ## Scaling